-On the recommendation of the nominating and corporate governance committee of our Board of Directors, our Board of Directors, including its independent directors, selected and approved Mr. Michael D. Capellas, Dr. Julius Few and Mr. Brian Miller as nominees for re-election as Class II directors, the class being elected at the Annual Meeting, each to serve for a term of three years, expiring at the 2026 annual meeting of stockholders or until his successor is duly appointed or elected and qualified or until his earlier death, resignation or removal.
+On the recommendation of the nominating and corporate governance committee of our Board of Directors (the "Nominating and Corporate Governance Committee"), our Board of Directors, including its independent directors, selected and approved Ms. Marla Beck, Mr. Brenton Saunders and Mr. Doug Schillinger as nominees for re-election as Class III directors, the class being elected at the Annual Meeting, each to serve for a term of three years, expiring at the 2027 annual meeting of stockholders or until his or her successor is duly appointed or elected and qualified or until his or her earlier death, resignation or removal.

-Each of Mr. Capellas, Dr. Few and Mr. Miller currently serves as a member of our Board of Directors and has agreed to serve if elected at the Annual Meeting.
-The biographies for each of Mr. Capellas, Dr. Few and Mr. Miller may be found below under the heading "Directors and Nominees - Nominees for Election to the Board of Directors (Class II Directors)."
+Each of Ms. Beck, Mr. Saunders and Mr. Schillinger currently serves as a member of our Board of Directors and has agreed to serve if elected at the Annual Meeting.
+Ms. Beck also currently serves as our Chief Executive Officer.
+The biographies for each of Ms. Beck, Mr. Saunders and Mr. Schillinger may be found below under the heading "Directors and Nominees - Nominees for Election to the Board of Directors (Class III Directors)."